shivannis/xandr-docs-public/xandr-docs/articles/curate/working-with-segments.md

 If you're new to the concept of pixels, we recommend you read a little more about [Cookies](https://en.wikipedia.org/wiki/HTTP_cookie), which are text files associated with specific domains that live in your browser and contain information such as how many times you have been served a particular ad by the domain adserver.com, or what's in your shopping cart from myfavoritestore.com.

-Xandr segment pixels look something like this:
+Microsoft Advertising segment pixels look something like this:

 ```
 https://ib.adnxs.com/seg?add=1,2,4
 ```

-where 1, 2, 4 are Xandr segment IDs.
+where 1, 2, 4 are Microsoft Advertising segment IDs.

 For example, let's say ProStarr Sportswear wants to target users that have purchased from their online store in the past.
 They can put a